belvieir4/belvieir4/README.md

 **I'm a Product Designer Transitioning to Front-end Development**

-:books: I’m currently deepening my knowledge in HTML, CSS, JavaScript and React
+:books: I’m currently deepening my knowledge in HTML, CSS, JavaScript/TypeScript and React

 :computer: I’m looking for an job oportunity to start and grow my career in Development